Indian rail projects outweigh rivalry before Modi visit to China

 Since then progress has been slow, in part because of the difficulties Modi has had in getting political approval for easier land acquisition laws.

-Only a fifth of the necessary land has been acquired for a $5 billion industrial park in Pune that the two sides announced last year, said a Chinese official.
+Only a fifth of the necessary land has been acquired for a $5 billion industrial park in the western city of Pune that the two sides announced last year, said a Chinese official.

 In Modi’s home state of Gujarat, only 28 percent of the land has been purchased for a proposed $1.8 billion Chinese-built industrial park in Vadodara.